Market Sector Update

 - Investments in the industrials sector (building materials) also added significantly to performance after lagging in third quarter.

 - The information technology, consumer and energy groups all contributed to the portfolio’s outperformance for the period.

 - Telecommunications stocks lagged the broader portfolio and were a slight drag on performance.

 - We believe the environment for microcap stocks continues to be positive.

-- After five years of exceptionally tight lending standards, the companies in the Fund finally have access to capital to support their growth plans.
+- After five years of exceptionally tight lending standards, the companies in the Fund finally have access to capital to build growth plans.

-- Risk control and stock selection are critically important in this environment and we continue to actively manage Fund exposures (on a sector/industry basis, as well as at the security level) and construct portfolios with companies experiencing strong forecasted long-term earnings growth rates.
+- Risk control and stock selection are critically important in this environment and we continue to actively manage Fund exposure (on a sector/industry basis as well as at the security level) and construct a portfolio with companies experiencing strong forecasted long-term earnings growth rates.

 - In the current slow-growth environment, we believe companies that exhibit strong and highly predictable rates of growth will command premium valuations.

 The opinions expressed in this commentary are those of the Fund’s managers and are current through Dec.
 31, 2013.
 The managers’ views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.

 Russell 2000 Growth is an unmanaged index comprised of securities that represent the small-cap sector of the stock market.
 Russell Microcap Growth measures the performance of the micro-cap growth segment of the U.S. equity market.
 It includes those Russell Microcap Index companies with higher price-to-book ratios and higher forecasted growth values.
 It is not possible to invest directly in an index.